jzhang300/jameszhang/posts/articles/2018-01-06-breaking-down-goals.md

 ## Closing thoughts

 Individually, none of my goals are difficult.
-The real challenge will be how effectively I can manage my time.
-I feel my goals are reasonably challenging overall and do not detract from their intentions.
+The challenge will be how effectively I can manage my time.
+I feel my goals are reasonably challenging overall and do not detract from their original intentions.
 To re-emphasize, the purpose of my 2018 goals is not to overwhelm myself, but to push my baselines.

 Now that I have measured my goals I can start planning for the first milestone.